mlange-42/go-ecs-benchmarks/README.md

 - There must be at least basic unit tests
 - Unit tests must be run in the CI of the repository
 - The ECS *must not* be tightly coupled to a particular game engine, particularly graphics stuff
+- There must be tagged release versions; only tagged versions will be included here

 Developers of included frameworks are encouraged to review the benchmarks, and to fix (or point to) misuse or potential optimizations.